cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“My health is very much improved.”* — Lech Walesa
+*“The greatest happiness is to know the source of unhappiness.”* — Fyodor Dostoevsky